-Elizabeth Watts, who served the Hindman Settlement School since she came to Knott County as 19-year old, died in Knoxville last Saturday.
-She was 102.
+Elizabeth Watts, who served the Hindman Settlement School since she came to Knott County as 19-year old, died in Knoxville last Saturday, She was 102.
 Watts came from Bristol, Rhode Island in August 1909 to give one year of teaching in the mountains.
-The one year turned into 47 years as of service as a teacher, principal, director and assistant director and 37 years on the governing board. - Troublesome Creek Times Hurricane stress Family stress in the wake of Hurricane Andrew is evident Hurricane Andrew is evident in increases in divorce and domestic violence during September, October and November in Dade County, Florida.
+The one year turned into 47 years as of service as a teacher, principal, director and assistant director and "Vyears on the governing board. - Troublesome Creek Times

+Hurricane stress

+Family stress in the wake of Hurricane Andrew is evident in increases in divorce and domestic violence during September, October and November in Dade County, by Laura Kidd Several students at Floyd County Technical High School need to be recognized for their academic, voca-tional and occupational achievements tional and occupational achievements and success.